m2mathew/self-checkout/README.md

 * Be sure you explicitly convert input to numerical data before doing any calculations.

 #### Challenges:
-* Revise the program to ensure to prices and quantities are enter as numeric values.
+* Revise the program to ensure the prices and quantities are entered as numeric values.
 Don’t allow the user to proceed if the value entered is not numeric.
-* After the program so that an indeterminate number of items can bantered.
+* Alter the program so that an indeterminate number of items can bantered.
 The tax and total are computed when there are no more items to be entered.